anderson-joyle/Power-Fx-cookbook/README.md

 ## Engine
 ### Compile
-  Compile time checks for sintax errors, unknown symbols, and other possible errors.
+  Compile time checks for syntax errors, unknown symbols, and other possible errors.
 Some good test cases for CheckResult can be found [here](https://github.com/microsoft/Power-Fx/blob/39585c758dbf02a00b509a50911f960ebdaef1f0/src/tests/Microsoft.PowerFx.Core.Tests/CheckResultTests.cs).
-  The following is the simplest way to verify if an expression is a valid:
+  The following is the simplest way to verify if an expression is valid:
   ```
   var expression = "1 + 2"; // Some Power Fx expression
   var engine = new RecalcEngine(config);